ThomasBallardCI/M2-Skate-Selection-Quiz/README.md

 - [Adobe XD](https://www.adobe.com/creativecloud.html) was used to create the wireframes during the design process.
 - [Adobe Photoshop](https://www.adobe.com/creativecloud.html) was used to create the background image and resize images of the skates.

+## Deployment & Local Development

+### Deployment

+This project was deployed to GitHub Pages using the following steps:

+1. Log into GitHub and locate the [GitHub Repository](https://github.com/ThomasBallardCI/M2-Skate-Selection-Quiz).
+2. Click the settings button (above the "add file" button).
+3. Click on "Pages" on the left-hand-side column.
+4. Under "Source", click the dropdown called "Main", select folder ""/root" and click "save".
+5. Refresh the page.
+6. Click on the "Visit site" button at the top of the page.

+### Local Deployment

+#### How to Fork

+To fork the Brain Worms repository:

+1. Log in (or sign up) to GitHub.
+2. Go to the repository for this project, at [GitHub Repository](https://github.com/ThomasBallardCI/M2-Skate-Selection-Quiz).
+3. Click the Fork button in the top right corner.

+#### How to Clone

+To clone the Brain Worms repository:

+1. Log in (or sign up) to GitHub.
+2. Go to the repository for this project, at [GitHub Repository](https://github.com/ThomasBallardCI/M2-Skate-Selection-Quiz).
+3. Above the list of files, click "Code".
+4. Click "Open with GitHub Desktop" to clone and open the repository with GitHub Desktop.
+5. Click "Choose..." and, using Windows Explorer, navigate to a local path where you want to clone the repository.
+6. Click "Clone".

 ## Testing

 Testing was ongoing process as I built out the Questionaire utilising Chrome developer tools with console logging to ensure I was getting the responses required from the code as is was written.